 We have served the East End since 1997.
 Nothing here replaces a ladder climb you are not comfortable with or a licensed inspection when damage is uncertain.

-Step one: start where cars stop, not where burgers land
+Start where cars stop, not where burgers land

 Walk from the parking turn with a clipboard or phone note.
 Note low branches that brush shoulders, tall grass where ticks ride, and any trash enclosure gap you meant to fix after winter.
 Guests cut corners across the same lines dogs already use.
-If you manage remotely, send photos from this walk before anyone loads a truck.

-Step two: map the wood edge in three bands
+Map the wood edge in three bands

 Band A, zero to three feet from siding: mulch depth, irrigation mist, and soil touching brick.
 Pull mulch back where it holds moisture against the foundation.
 If ant trails look steady, compare your notes with ant trails on counters and patios before you treat only indoors.